 On Saturday Louisiana Tech and Old Dominion will play each other for the first time in football when the Monarchs host LA Tech at Foreman Field, but the history between the two schools goes back to the late 1970s in a way that shaped a sport on a national level.

 Tre Carter grew up in the small town of Buena Vista, Georgia, a simple place with just one red light and one high school for the population of 2,500.
 Up until a few years ago, Carter had to do all the growing up without a father, who had succumbed to living a bad life on the streets.
 His mother, Tonya Andrews, had to be the mom and...

-Louisiana Tech head coach Skip Holtz and select student-athletes met with the media Monday as they previewed the team's upcoming game at No. 5 Auburn.
+Louisiana Tech head coach Skip Holtz and select student-athletes met with the media Monday in advance of the team's game at Old Dominion Saturday.

 Cody Sokol threw for 200 yards and two touchdowns and Kenneth Dixon ran for three scores as Louisiana Tech overpowered UAB, 40-24, Saturday morning at Legion Field.